Arunkumar30051988/Innovation-India/README.md

 # Innovation-India
 # Name                : Arunkumar
-# Date                : 27-11-2016
+# Date                : 16-2-2020
-# Description         : Creating new innovative project
+# Description         : synchronizes the number using threads
+# compile the program using run.sh, it will generate result.out file
+# run the result.out file.